avocado-framework/avocado/docs/source/release_notes/lts/next.rst

   might still modify this to better follow their conventions (eg. for RPM the original locations are used)

+* The exception raised by the utility functions in :mod:`avocado.utils.memory` has been renamed from ``MemoryError`` and became :class:`avocado.utils.memory.MemError`.
+The reason is that ``MemoryError`` is a Python standard exception, that is intended to be used on different situations.

 Complete list of changes
 ========================